UNITECH International

-UNITECH International is a network between distinguished technical universities and multinational companies across Europe.
-The programme aims to provide future engineers and professionals with skills, experience, and a professional network to solve problems in the industry and society.
+UNITECH International is a leadership development program for talented STEM students ran by a society of distinguished technical universities and multinational companies across Europe.

 History

 UNITECH was founded in 1999 by ETH Zürich's former rector Konrad Osterwalder and Hilti's former CEO Pius Baschera.

-After 20 years, the UNITECH network has more than 1000 alumni from 12 different universities.
-64 multinational corporate firms have been a part of this network.
-As of 2021, the network comprises 8 European universities and 12 corporate partners across Europe.
+After 23 years, the UNITECH network has more than 1'500 alumni from 12 different universities, and 64 multinational corporate firms have been a part of this network.
+As of 2023, the network comprises 8 European universities and 15 corporate partners across Europe.

 Partner universities

 The universities are to guarantee academic excellence and have committed themselves to build a network with UNITECH International, which goes beyond traditional programs.